otsoweckstrom/otsoweckstrom.github.io/README.md

 Features
-📄 About Section - Brief introduction about yourself and your skills 💼 Portfolio Section - Display of selected projects with descriptions and links 📞 Contact Section - Contact form and social media links 🎨 Responsive Design - Fully responsive layout built with CSS ⚡ Simple and Fast - Developed with vanilla JavaScript and CSS for optimal performance Getting Started
+Home Section - Typewriter effect for introduction text Projects Section - Display of selected projects with descriptions and links Contact Section - Contact form and social media links UNResponsive Design - Not responsive whatsoever
+Simple and Fast - Developed with vanilla JavaScript and CSS for optimal performance Getting Started
 Follow these steps to set up and run the project locally.